droidian-berb/kernel-halium-tree-patches/README.md

-# Halium and Droidian patches fosr the kernel tree
+# Halium and Droidian patches for the kernel tree